taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri deflates completely and droops with guilt.

 Min: **"Ah, sorry!
-I can just switch to English."**
+I'm just not used to using my babelfish."**

 Asoka accepts by shrugging and wordlessly digging back into the food.
 Min and Iri exchange awkward glances.

-Min: **"I was just telling Iri that this juice is made from patua trees...we have a big grove nearby, I can show you how to harvest them!"**
+Min: **"I was telling Iri that this juice is made from patua trees...we have a big grove nearby, I can show you how to harvest them!"**

-Asoka looks at their cup, then takes a sip.
-They also like it, so they upend the cup and down the rest of the juice.
-Then they go back to eating.
+Asoka doesn't look up from eating.

 Asoka: **"*Whatever.*"**